kvitenj/flower-license/README.md

 ### License Template

-Copy the `LICENSE` file into your repository and replace:
+Copy the `LICENSE_Template` file into your repository, rename it to `LICENSE` and replace:

 - `[YEAR]` with the current year
 - `[YOUR NAME / ORGANIZATION]` with your name or entity